bencinn/algorithm/README.md

+# Algorithm

-This repo contain all of the algorithm I implemented from https://roadmap.sh/computer-science in Rust/Python.
+This repo contain all of the algorithm I implemented from https://roadmap.sh/computer-science in Rust & Python.

+## Sorting
 | Algorithm      | Rust | Python |
 | -------------- | ---- | ------ |
 | Merge sort     | /    | /      |